 of fact or any report, record, or inspection, or other means that

-would warrant the agency to refuse to grant a license on an application;
+would warrant the department to refuse to grant a license on an application;

 (C) failure to clearly demonstrate how the requirements

 (16) Action on a specific license application will

 be considered abandoned if the applicant does not respond within 30

 days from the date of a request for any information by the department.

 Abandonment of such actions does not provide an opportunity for a